 Fungi are stubborn microorganisms, and early detection and treatment often yield the best outcome quickly.
-Treatment for fungal skin infections involves treating the infected area and addressing any contributing factors.
+Managing fungal skin infections involves addressing the infected area and any contributing factors.

 Treatment options in Singapore include:

 Fungal skin infections can be difficult to manage, therefore prevention is important.

 These are the steps you can take to prevent fungal skin infections: